Sultan's Special Force

-History of the Force
+History of the force

-During the Dhofar Insurgency of the 1960s and 1970s Sutan Qaboos bin Said al Said became very reliant on British Forces to improve the expertise of his fledgling armed forces battling to defeat Communist insurgents in the south of the country.
+During the Dhofar Insurgency of the 1960s and 1970s Sutan Qaboos bin Said became very reliant on the British Armed Forces to improve the expertise of his fledgling armed forces battling to defeat Communist insurgents in the south of the country.
 He became particularly reliant on members of the Special Air Service (SAS) who formed training teams.
 After the successful conclusion of the Dhofar War Sultan Qaboos decided to develop his own Omani SF capability.
 He did so relying heavily on retired British personnel (many from the SAS) and during the latter part of the 20th Century the SSF developed.

 The SSF was developed from the most able of the Dhofari Firqat forces that were trained by the SAS.
 The SSF's badge includes a representation of the compact Dhofari leather shield (also used on the SAF's Firqat Forces badge) and wings similar to the SAS parachute qualification badge.

 In 1985 the Sultan authorized a medal to recognise the service of SSF personnel; known as the Special Service Medal of the Sultan's Special Force (Midal al-Khidmat al-Khasat Qawat al-Sultaniya al-Khasat).

 Brigadier Tony Hunter-Choat OBE (formerly UK SAS) was the last British commander of the SSF (retiring in 1997) the post then filled by an Omani officer.